amirsciammas/interview-mlops-engineer/README.md

 def test_get_data():

     """
-    This should test the `get_data` function returns an a tuple with numpy arrays
+    This should test the `get_data` function returns a tuple with numpy arrays
     """

     result = train.get_data()